emil-ke/genome-assembly-graph/doc/report.md

 ### Preprocessing the Data

-The given data in the `.m4` file was preprocessed to remove unnecessary columns using the `awk` commands.
+The given data in the `.m4` file was preprocessed to remove unnecessary columns using `awk`.
 The following steps were performed:

 1. The command `awk '$7 >= 1000 && $11 >= 1000 { print }' Spruce_fingerprint_2017-03-10_16.48.olp.m4 > filtered_data.m4` was executed to filter out lines with a sufficiently large overlap.
 The resulting lines were saved in the file `filtered_data.m4`.

 2. The command `awk '{ $3=""; $4=""; $5=""; $9=""; print }' filtered_data.m4 > cleaned.m4` was executed to remove columns 3, 4, 5, and 9 from the `filtered_data.m4` file.
 The resulting cleaned data was saved in the file `cleaned.m4`.

-See the notebook entry for 2023-05-27 for more info about this (located in doc/notebook/2023-05-27.md).
+See the notebook entry for 2023-05-27 ([here](./notebook/2023-05-27.md)) for more info about this (located in doc/notebook/2023-05-27.md).
 The solution assumes that the data is pre-cleaned so this is a necessary step.

 ### Graph Processing and Degree Distribution

-On the date 2023-06-02, a Java class named `GraphProcessor` was created to handle the graph processing part of the project.
+On the date 2023-06-02 ([Notebook entry for this day](./notebook/2023-06-02.md)), a Java class named `GraphProcessor` was created to handle the graph processing part of the project.
 The class utilizes a HashMap to represent the graph and provides various methods for graph analysis.
 Below is the code for the necessary parts of `GraphProcessor` class for the degree distribution part of the project (i.e. report the degree distribution of the implicit graph which is created by our dataset):

 ```java
 import java.io.*;